moode-player/docs/setup_guide.md

 # 2. Creating a boot SD Card

 Before you can access Moode a pre-built image must be configured and written to a micro SD Card using the official Raspberry Pi Imager [Imager].

+__IMPORTANT!__ The image must be configured with a userid, password and SSH enabled or Moode will not function correctly.
+Refer to the [Imager Tutorial](#4-imager-tutorial) section for step by step instructions.

 Download links for the Imager and Moode pre-built images are available on the Downloads page at [moodeaudio.org](https://moodeaudio.org) Pre-built images can also be conveniently selected directly in the `Media Player OS` section of the Imager.

-Refer to the included [Tutorial](#4-imager-tutorial) for step by step instructions.

-Note: For improved security, pre-built images do not contain a default logon userid, WiFi SSID or Hotspot password, and Secure Shell (SSH) access is disabled by default.
-These are configured using the Imager.

 # 3. After Startup